-The Union troops would once again pursue the Confederate troops some six miles south and engage in a larger battle later in the day at Mine Creek.
-Yet a third battle would occur that day, as the Union forces continued to follow Price and his troops into Missouri.
+The Union troops would again pursue the Confederate troops some six miles south and engage in a more significant battle later in the day at Mine Creek.
+Yet a third battle would occur that day, as the Union forces followed Price and his troops into Missouri.
 This was the Battle of Marmiton River

 Price’s campaign ended on October 28, after the Battle of Newtonia, Missouri.

 Compiled by Kathy Alexander/Legends of America, updated March 2022.